Jairop2409/sep10-freedom-project/tool/learning-log.md

 ##### Things I changed using both the documentation and video
 * I changed the sky color to a crystal blue color.
 The code I used was ` <a-sky color=#5CB3FF></a-sky> `.
-* I created a geometry object(ring) and I Made it havce a color of red and changed the `radius:inner` and `Radius:outter`.
+* I created a geometry object(ring) and I Made it have a color of red and changed the `radius:inner` and `Radius:outter`.
 * The code I used was

  `<a-ring geometry="primitive: ring; radiusInner: 4; radiusOuter: 10"